core-wg/coral/draft-ietf-core-coral.md

 If a node has more than one parent, its children may be expressed on any non-empty set of its parents to obtain a structured data set that expresses the same data set.

-In general, arbitrary data can not be expressed in a structured data set, because
+In general, arbitrary basic data can not be expressed in a structured data set, because
 * There may not be a tree that covers the directed graph, or the tree's root may not be the URI from which the document is obtained.
 * There may be multiple edges into a literal, and the serialization can not build a file where these are expressed at the same spot (which the current serialization can not do at all).